Patrick Drake and Robin Scorpio: 2007–08

 Robin's mother comes back on a leave from her spy duties to help care for Robin until the birth of her grandchild.
 Patrick realizes what Robin and this baby truly mean to him and knows that he wants them to be a family in every sense of the word, but Robin still has concerns.
 Although Robin states that Patrick could see his child as much as he wants, she does not believe he is fully committed or prepared to give up his bachelorhood for a family.
 He takes her to court and only after his moving testimony does she realize Patrick truly wants this, her and their child, their family.
 They wait for their baby as a happy, loving committed couple.
 On August 12, 2008, Patrick and Robin learn their baby is a girl.
 As Patrick goes into full panicked father mode, Robin tries to calm him down.
 Later, when Patrick sees Robin with Jason, he expresses his concern that he does not want his child to be around such a dangerous target and Robin agrees.

 On August 21, 2008, Robin catches Patrick and Epiphany (Sonya Eddy) in some sort of cahoots against her.
 She thinks that they are conspiring to convince her to start her maternity leave early.
 She then goes to meet with a patient, when Patrick gets on the PA system and declares his love for Robin.
-Robin rushes to the nurses' station.
-Patrick proposes in front of all of their friends and other loved ones.
+Robin rushes to the nurses' station where Patrick proposes in front of all of their friends and other loved ones.
 While everyone is looking at Robin, she becomes so overwhelmed and leaves, leaving Patrick devastated.
 Patrick follows her to the park, where she is crying.
 She does not want him to marry her only because she is pregnant with his child, and although he states he wants to marry her for her, she still says no. She tells him that she loves him, but that she cannot marry him, and walks away, leaving Patrick heartbroken.

 Patrick continues to try to convince Robin to marry him to no avail.
 Robin has a health scare and goes into early labor.
 They manage to stop the labor and Patrick promises to stop pressuring her about getting married.